ncsa/time_reporting/README.md

 # Positive Time Reporting Tool For SOEEA
-(State Officials and Employees Ethics Act)
+State Officials and Employees Ethics Act

+This is a complete re-write from original sources, but still, would not have been possible without the examples and ideas from those who wrote before me.
+Kudos.
+I stand on the shoulders of giants.

 # Requirements
 * Python3